Chart Color Schemes

 Employment conditions in Castle Hill - North remain below the national average according to AreaSearch analysis

-Castle Hill - North has a highly educated workforce with professional services well represented.
-The unemployment rate in June 2025 was 4.0%, below Greater Sydney's rate of 4.2%.
+Castle Hill - North has an educated workforce with professional services well represented.
+The unemployment rate was 4.0% in the past year, with estimated employment growth of 2.2%.

 Frequently Asked Questions - Employment